ilaishimoni/sandbox/README.md

 Pytest will "collect" tests only if their name includes the word "test" in the function name.

 ### Assertions
-The assert() function simply performs a comparison of the two given arguments,
+The assert keyword simply performs a comparison of the two given arguments,
-If one or more of the assertions inside the testing function fail, the test will be considered failed.
+If any assertion occurs during the test, the test crashes.

 ### Pytest fixtures
 A fixture is a reusable, modular function built into pytest.
 Our tests are meant to be independent, fixtures help us with that by creating a clean objects for the test to use and clean up the changes made by other tests.
+The more general usage of a fixture is to handle setup actions ( actions that occur before start of a test )
+ and teardown actions ( actions that occur before the test ends ).

 Example :
 ```python